-SPEA-P 562 Public Program Evaluation (1-3 cr.)
-Examination of how the programs of public agencies are proposed, established, operated, and evaluated.
-Discussion of the role and conduct of research in the program evaluation process.
-In addition, techniques of effective evaluation and analysis are discussed.
+SPEA-P 762 Public Program Evaluation (3 cr.)

+Examination of how the programs of public agencies are proposed, established, operated and evaluated.
+Discussion of the role and conduct of research in the program process.
+In addition, techniques of effective evaluation and report presentation are discussed.

-SPEA-P 664 Seminar in Policy Analysis (3 cr.)
+- SPEA-P 764 Seminar in Policy Analysis (3 cr.)
 This course focuses on applications of such policy tools as the general linear model (GLM), optimization techniques, probability models, and management science techniques.
-Students complete a policy analysis project using one of these approaches.

-SPEA-P 673 Public Policy Analysis and Management Science/Operations Research (3 cr.)
-P: SPEA-V 539 or consent of instructor.
-Applications of management science and operations research (MS/OR) techniques such as linear programming, goal programming, data envelopment analysis, stochastic processes, networks, decision analysis, and nonlinear programming to public policy problems analysis.

-SPEA-P 690 Seminar in the Public Policy Process (3 cr.)
+Students complete a policy analysis project using one of these approaches. - SPEA-P 773 Public Policy Analysis and Management Science/Operations Research (3 cr.)
+Applications of management science and operations research (MS/OR) techniques such as linear programming, goal programming, data envelopment analysis, stochastic processes, networks, decision analysis, and nonlinear programming to public policy problems analysis. - SPEA-P 790 Seminar in the Public Policy Process (3 cr.)
 An evaluation of the theoretical and empirical literature on public policy processes.
 The findings of policy research are evaluated.
-An integrative paper is required.

-SPEA-P 691 Workshop in Public Policy (0-1 cr.)
+An integrative paper is required. - SPEA-P 791 Workshop in Public Policy (0-1 cr.)
 This workshop focuses on theory and research about public policy.
 Students are given opportunities to present and critique public policy research and to lead and participate in discussions of selected books and articles.

-SPEA-P 710 Topics in Public Policy (3 cr.)
-Doctoral seminar focusing upon various topics in public policy.
-Illustrative topics include public management, environmental policy, public finance, and urban affairs.

-SPEA-P 723 Public Programs - Theory and Evidence (3 cr.)
-Public Programs - Theory and Evidence will examine theoretical and empirical research related to large public expenditure programs in the US and similar programs in other countries.
-Specific topics may include: Poverty (TANF, SNAP, EITC), Social Insurance (Social Security, Unemployment Insurance, Workers Compensations Insurance), Health Care (Medicare, Medicaid), and Education.